Yatichapat/CookingGame/README.md

 - The food will be served on the blue pad
 - You can add more ingredients in the fridge by pressing the enter key at the red button and take the paper bag to the fridge.
 - When bring the paper bag to the fridge, you can add the ingredients in the bag to the fridge by pressing the e key
+- The Zombie will chase the player around, you must try to avoid them as much as possible.